Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 We communicate with the Limelight using NetworkTables, which allow values to be shared over the network, organized into Tables.

-You will need to import NetworkTables like this: `from networktables import NetworkTables`
+You will need to import NetworkTables: `from networktables import NetworkTables`

 Get the limelight table: `vision = NetworkTables.getTable('limelight')`